Tenleytown-Brookland Line: Better Bus Redesign

 During WMATA's Revised Draft Visionary Network, WMATA renamed the DC103 to Route C61, and modified the route to remain along Michigan Avenue NE and serve 1st Street before operating along Irving Street and vice versa, with the remainder of the route remaining the same.
 Route DC303 was also retained and renamed to Route C59, with service to the Washington Hospital Center Complex also being served by proposed Routes C63 (DC212) and D36 (Route DC211).
 A new Route C87 route was also created to operate along the current H2 routing along Van Ness Street NW between Silver Spring station and Van Ness–UDC station via 16th Street NW, Military Road NW, Nebraska Avenue NW, Wisconsin Avenue NW, and Van Ness Street NW.
 All changes were then proposed during WMATA's 2025 Proposed Network.
-However during the proposals, the C59 was dropped in favor of the C63 and D36.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, both the H2 and H4 were modified and combined into one route, being renamed into the C61.

 The new C61 still operates between Tenleytown and Brookland stations.
 But the route no longer loops around any of the Washington Hospitals along 1st Street, instead running straight to Irving Street NW, and following the H2 routing to the intersection of Klingle Road NW & Adam Mills Road NW, then operating along the H4 routing to Tenleytown station.
 Service on Michigan Avenue between Park Place and 1st Street was replaced by Route C63, service along Mount Pleasant Street and Park Road was replaced by Route D72, and service along Connecticut Avenue NW and Van Ness Street NW was replaced by Route C87 during the weekday peak hours only.
 There was no replacement service along Reno Road and Veazey Street however.